Oxyfun/projet-c/README.md

-# Binding of Isaac Clone
+# The Binding of Bilo

 Un jeu 2D en C inspiré de The Binding of Isaac, développé avec SDL2.